 The inventive talent of Johann Sebastian Staedtler continues to shape the company even up to the present day.
 The company continuously generated new ideas which transformed the STAEDTLER pencil into the pencil of choice.
 Starting with the invention of the coloured oil pastel pencil which "can be sharpened to a point just like a pencil" (1834), going on to the invention of the OHP marker (1964), the first coloured pencil with ABS (Anti Break System) (2005) and moving on to the first coextruded pencils (2009) and coloured pencils (2015) made from WOPEX material, an innovative material made from wood chips, which are produced as a by-product in the wood industry.
 STAEDTLER has been labelling these products "Made from Upcycled Wood" since 2022.
 The combination of tradition and innovative skills remain a firm feature of the corporate culture today.

 STAEDTLER has remained true to the company founder's roots in Franconia, northern Bavaria.
 The Nuremberg Head Office is the heart of this writing equipment manufacturer and its largest site.
 The complete Lumocolor and triplus ranges and almost all coloured leads and pencil leads are manufactured here as well as all STAEDTLER inks and a major part of the company's ink-based writing instruments.
-STAEDTLER currently employs more than 2,300 people in 26 countries across the world, of which 1,200 in Germany.
+STAEDTLER currently employs more than 2,300 people in 26 countries across the world, of which approx. 1,200 in Germany.
 STAEDTLER is located in 26 countries and maintains a strong market presence in over 150 countries around the globe.
 It is therefore Europe's largest manufacturer of wood-cased pencils, OHP pens, erasers, mechanical pencil leads and modelling clay.